Unlock coins from their silos with interblockchain

-Coins trapped in their blockchain network silos can be moved to multi-ledger blockchains such as Ethereum, Neo, EOS, Stellar, Lisk, Qtum, etc.
+With the interblockchain network, coins trapped in their blockchain network silos can be moved to multi-ledger blockchains such as Ethereum, Neo, EOS, Stellar, Lisk, Qtum, etc.

-And be redeemed back to their original blockchain while still keeping their value.
+They can be redeemed back to their original blockchain while still keeping their value.
 Thus, for example, a Bitcoin moved as a proxy Bitcoin on Ethereum

 can be traded locally with a full Bitcoin value for another ERC20 coin or an Ether on a 0x non-custodian-based relay, or any smart contract based